pythonwithalex/Spring2015/week2/list_string_review.md

 In English, the error message is telling us:

-+ that strings do not provide you with the ability to assign data to their individual parts.
-In fact, there is no such thing as a 'character'.
-Even just an 'a' is a string, not a character.
++ strings don't provide a way to assign data to their individual parts.
 + strings are 'read only'.

 There are two computer science terms that you should be familiar with that describe whether a data type is read-only or not: